wp-plugins/heyyou/readme.txt

 * !important* drop-n-drag with categories
 * !important* add link button not working in editheyyoupost
 * add 'feild type' and 'comments' to site-meta fields
-* Comments jumpto anchors should categorize & apear above 'before' line
+* Comments jump to anchors should categorize & appear above 'before' line
 * add default user-settings.. ie: auto hide comments/author/revisions for hey_client / hys_subadmin
-* make Media Folders magangable in options
+* make Media Folders manageable in options
 * Notice: Trying to get property of non-object in /Users/../post-template.php on line 30 because I unset $post on new pages because of pre-loading heyyou
 * TinyMCE CSS: empty
 * make defaults for keywords & twitter default = 1
-* make "Feature Image" & "Seconday Image" a heyyou option
+* make "Feature Image" & "Secondary Image" a heyyou option
 * default HTML heyyou_post output format to "%title% %blurb%"
 * move pagination to another tab since Page-options are dedicated for things that don't require heyyou turned on.
-* Comments instead of deafilt "title" as main field... make an option for title/name
+* Comments instead of default "title" as main field... make an option for title/name
 * remove "remove flash uploader"
 * turn off revisions completely... useless for non-multiple-blogging
 * *include http:// overflowing